fiveladdercon/launchpad/docs/support/intro.md

 <u>fiveladdercon[at]gmail.com</u>.

-*Of course you can always just keep running spacecraft without a booster, but the engineering time wasted in the long haul is likely more expensive than a booster.*
+*Of course you can always just keep running spacecraft without a booster, but the engineering time lost without one is likely more expensive than the booster.*